How to Get Rid of Green, Yellow, and Black Pool Algae

 Note: A large leaf net will stir up the entire pool water and move debris that has settled beneath the pool.
 As a result, the pool water may look dirtier, but it will eventually settle down with time.

-Step Two: Vacuum to Remove Small Particles
+Step Three: Vacuum to Remove Small Particles

 As a warning, be cautious not to use a vacuuming equipment if the pool water still has large debris floating or settled at the bottom of the swimming pool.
 This will block your underground pipes and filter.

 Note: Only vacuum your swimming pool when you can clearly see the bottom of the pool to ensure that no large debris still remain.